mazinbersy/Structured-ASIC/README.md

 - Produces solutions near the Pareto frontier
 - Runs comfortably within reasonable time budgets
 - Is recommended as the standard configuration for normal Structured-ASIC placement

+- **In General, we should have began with a much higher initial temperature, closer to 1 million**

 ---